Who this guide is for:

 Bible dictionaries are designed to help you learn and remember who, what, when, and where.
 There are lots of them, but a particularly good one is the Anchor Bible Dictionary

-, or you can do a library catalog search for "bible dictionaries" to find more.
+.You can also do a library catalog search for "bible dictionaries

 3. I need a scholarly commentary that goes line-by-line through my passage